QingqingD0ng/QingqingD0ng.github.io/_pages/about.md

 My personal interests include doing meditation and yoga, going to the gym with my gym buddy, inventing new ways to cook, spreading cat memes, and binge-eating chips.

 My research interests lie in interdisciplinary studies such as societal computing, ethical AI, and human-centered computing.
-If you want to know more about me, click [here](./docs/CV.pdf) to check my CV.

 ## 📚 Publications